Sample Complexity of Linear Regression Models for Opinion Formation in Networks: More Experiments

-In Table \ref{ALL_BOUND_REAL}, we show the relative error for bounds of different real-world networks for different $\alpha$.
+In Table \ref{ALL_BOUND_REAL}, we show the relative error for bounds of different real-world networks for different $v_{ij}$s.
+Let $err_u$ and $err_l$ be the maximum relative error of the upper and lower bound in Theorem \ref{thm: general tight bound} respectively among these random experiments.

-From all experiments above, we can observe that the performance of the bounds in \pref{thm: general tight bound} is excellent when the influence factors are small but get worse when the influence factors become larger.
+From all experiments above, we can observe that the performance of the bounds in Theorem \ref{thm: general tight bound} is excellent when the influence factors are small but get worse when the influence factors become larger.

 The reason why these two bounds get good performance for small influence factors has the following intuitive explanation.
-Consider the original optimization in \pref{thm:general_optimal}, when all influence factors are zero, the optimal value is achieved when we set all inequality of the first constraint to equality.
+Consider the original optimization Equation \ref{eq:opt}, when all influence factors are zero, the optimal value is achieved when we set all inequality of the first constraint to equality.
 When influence factors are small, the optimal solution will also tend to be the value derived in this way, which is exactly the method we get our upper and lower bound.

 Through all these experiments, an obvious result is that when $\alpha$ gets large, the total sample complexity decreases.
-However, our upper bound in \pref{thm: degree bound}, by assigning each agent $\frac{\alpha + 1}{\alpha d_i + 1}M(\epsilon)$, does not capture this trend.
+However, our upper bound in Theorem \ref{thm: degree bound}, by assigning each agent $\frac{\alpha + 1}{\alpha d_i + 1}\cd\frac{k}{\epsilon}$, does not capture this trend.
 It seems that we can remove the $\alpha$ in the numerator to improve this bound and we leave it as future work.